The Protection of Employment Acts, 1977 - 2014 make it mandatory for employers proposing a collective redundancy:

 A complaint to the Workplace Relations Commission may be made by completing the Online Complaint Form available on the How to Make a Complaint/Refer a Dispute page on this website.
 The Workplace Relations Commission (WRC), on receipt of a complaint, will send a copy of the complaint to the employer.
 A WRC Adjudication Officer will then give the parties an opportunity to be heard by him/her and to present any evidence relevant to the complaint.
 After hearing the parties, the Adjudication Officer will issue a written decision.
-Proceedings before a WRC Adjudication Officer will be held in private.

 The decision of the Adjudication Officer shall do one or more of the following: -

 - declare that the complaint is or, as the case may be, is not well-founded,

 - require the employer to comply with the provisions of the Act and, for that purpose, to take a specific course of action,